Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 }
 ```

-Run the code as before using Maven
+Run the code as before using Maven:

 ```
 mvn clean compile exec:java
 ```

-This code will deploy a .NET app directly from a public GitHub repo into App Service.
-Open up a browser to the application using the CLI:
+Open up a browser to the application using the Azure CLI:

 ```azurecli
 az appservice web browse --resource-group sampleResourceGroup --name YOUR_APP_NAME